Eldgjá

 Eldgjá ([ˈɛltˌcauː], "fire canyon") is a volcano and a canyon in Iceland.
 Eldgjá is part of the Katla volcano; it is a segment of a 40 km long chain of volcanic craters and fissure vents that extends northeast away from Katla volcano almost to the Vatnajökull ice cap.
 This fissure experienced a major eruption around 939 CE, which was the largest effusive eruption in recent history.
 It covered about 780 km2 of land with 18.6 km3 of lava from two major lava flows.

-While Icelandic records about the effects of the eruption are sparse, paleoclimate proxies and historical records from China, Europe and the Islamic world describe widespread impacts on the Northern Hemisphere climate.
+While Icelandic records about the effects of the eruption are sparse, paleoclimate proxies and historical records from China, Europe and the Islamic world describe widespread impacts on the Northern Hemisphere's climate.
 The Eldgjá eruption produced a noticeable cooling of the climate, with resulting cold winters and food crises across Eurasia.

 Geology

 The interaction between the Mid-Atlantic Ridge and the Iceland hotspot has given rise to the stack of volcanic rocks that forms Iceland.
 Volcanoes on Iceland occur in four volcanic zones; the North Volcanic Zone in northeastern Iceland, the East Volcanic Zone in the southeast, the West Volcanic Zone in the southwest and the Snæfellsnes Volcanic Zone in the west.
 The first three of these form an upside-down Y structure, with each volcanic zone consisting of volcanic and tectonic lineaments that extend from north-northeast to south-southwest.
 These lineaments are dotted with volcanic edifices; Eldgjá lies in the East Volcanic Zone where there are no large shield volcanoes but numerous long fissures, including Laki.

 Glaciation has influenced volcanic activity on Iceland, and the occurrence of large eruptions—such as the 25 km3 Þjórsá Lava 8,600 years ago—in the early Holocene has been attributed to the unloading of the crust caused by the melting of Pleistocene ice.
-This process does not appear to have influenced the Eldgjá eruption however.
-However, Eldgjá's eruption may have altered the shape of the Katla volcano and thus modified the behaviour of its glaciers.
-Glacial meltwater drains from Katla through several subglacial "tunnels"; one of which coincides with the Eldgjá lineament, and geothermal activity on the lineament drives melting and the formation of cauldron-shaped depressions in the northeastern sector of the Myrdalsjökull Ice Cap.
+This process does not appear to have influenced the Eldgjá eruption.
+Eldgjá's eruption may have altered the shape of the Katla volcano and thus modified the behaviour of its glaciers.
+Glacial meltwater drains from Katla through several subglacial "tunnels", one of which coincides with the Eldgjá lineament, and geothermal activity on the lineament drives melting and the formation of cauldron-shaped depressions in the northeastern sector of the Myrdalsjökull Ice Cap.
 Moraines from the ice cap extend to the Eldgjá lineament.

 The rocks erupted by Eldgjá are mainly alkali basalts, which have a uniform composition and contain phenocrysts of clinopyroxene, olivine, magnetite and plagioclase.
 There are also a small amount of tholeiitic rocks.
 The composition of Katla magmas shows evidence of long-term variations that appear to reflect a long-term cycle of its magmatic system.
 The Eldgjá eruption appears to be the beginning of one such cycle that continues to the present-day.
 There is evidence that eruptions of Eyjafjallajökull often precede eruptions at Katla, raising concerns after the 2010 eruption of Eyjafjallajökull that Katla may erupt again.